 - Note 7 al dente means still hard when bitten, so keep in mind that undercooking the pasta in the early stages is better than overcooking it.
 We will cook it again in the oven, so it needs to be a little bit less cooked than if you were going to eat it straight away.

-If you haven’t made mac and cheese, give it a go, it is comfort food fit for Kings and Queens!
+First time making mac and cheese?
+Give it a go, it is comfort food fit for Kings and Queens!

 Always shout out if you have questions, it might be something easy that I can’ quickly help you with, so don’t hesitate.